NCAR/lmod_webapp/README.md

 Web application built primarily using Python Flask.
 This web application also makes use of Python's regular expression, json, and copy modules.

+## Directions
+To run this application:
+1. export FLASK_APP=document.py
+2. flask run
+3. Enter the DEFAULT_URL with the correct extension /cheyennejson/ or /casperjson/

+then navigate to the specified url in a web browser to see the webpage to get to the default page with HTML and CSS.
+To get the Javascript and Jquery simpletree implementation, add /json/ after the DEFAULT_URL.

+Ex: DEFAULT_URL/cheyennejson/

+To input the file name, input the DEFAULT_URL and add /json/ after the DEFAULT_URL.
+Then, when the printed prompt is displayed, enter the name of the file you wish to use.
+After that, the webpage should fully load.
+Note: loading will remain indefinite while there is no given input.

+The path /casperjson/ works in a similar process to the path /json/, the difference being that /casperjson/ is added to the end of the DEFAULT_URL.

 Currently there are multiple txt files in the repository main directory:

 References.txt (For any useful or necessary references that have not been inserted in comments in the available code.
 Will likely contain all necessary references throughout the code as a central file to store such information.
 Update to keep track use of useful or necessary references.)